-DAMAGE COUNTER: A counter put on your Pokémon to show it has taken 10 damage.
+DAMAGE COUNTER: A counter put on your Pokémon to show it has taken damage.
 It stays on your Pokémon even if the Pokémon is Benched or evolved.
-Although 50- and 100-damage counters are sometimes used for convenience, if a card refers to a "damage counter," it means the standard 10-damage counter.
+Each damage counter counts as much damage as it has printed on it.
+See counter, Poison marker.